Landen, Ohio: Landen Deerfield Park

 Landen Deerfield Park is a 95-acre park located off U.S. Route 22 in Landen, OH.
 The park is home to 8 baseball fields, two playgrounds, a large lake for fishing, numerous hiking trails and a large area for soccer and football fields.
 The park also offers an outdoor basketball court, two tennis courts, a concession stand, restrooms and shelters, along with picnic areas and grills.
 The park also features and open air amphitheater for plays and concerts.
-Landen Deerfield park is jointly run by Warren County and Deerfield Township.